 - 1. Revert the display to the home screen. - 2.
 Reset a latching alarm once the alarm condition is removed. - 3.
 Stop manual control mode, Auto-Tuning mode or calibration mode. - 4.
 Clear an Auto-Tuning or communication error message. - 5.
-Restart the dwell timer when the dwell timer has timed out. - 6.
 Enter the manual control menu if failure mode occurs.